Cincinnati-Design-LAB/architour/README.md

   - [✔️] Process static images for all buildings
   - [✔️] Process static images for all tours
   - [✔️] Tour static map should use production mode
-  - [ ] Note about static map when it doesn't exist
+  - [ ] What to do when static map doesn't exist?
+    - Need to consider when static map should be populated.
+    - Every commit on `preview` is too much.
+    - Manually pushing a button is prone to error.
+    - Before publish doesn't give editor previewing options for attributes.
 - [ ] Fix mobile menu -> it looks stupid
 - [ ] List and link to tours on the building detail page